cosmos/sdk-tutorials/b9lab-content/3-main-concepts/13-events.md

 ```
 From this model, it is easy to add events to the other transaction types, where you keep in mind that the events are meant to inform and notify relevant parties.

-You ought to also emit an event for games that have timed out.
+You should also emit an event for games that have timed out.
 After all, this is part of their lifecycle.
-You would do it in the end blocker:
+You would do that in the end blocker:

 ```go
 ctx.EventManager().EmitEvent(